PhonologicalCorpusTools/SLPAA/docs/source/movement_module.rst

 .. note::
     **Both hands moving in opposite axis directions**

-    (Add here)

-    Note: corresponds to the selection options within the program, specific to the settings for the module, mention symmetry
+    If the hands have opposite specifications for axis direction within each applicable axis, select this checkbox and continue to fill out the instance of the module as it applies to H1.
+The axis direction for H2 can then be defined implicitly without coding another instance of Movement for each hand.

+    Take care in consideration of the horizontal axis, since SLP-AA allows users to select whether the horizontal axis is defined in **absolute** (toward H1/H2) or **relative** (:ref:`ipsilateral`/:ref:`contralateral`) terms for each module, where the default for Movement is set as relative directions.
+(Consult the :ref:`global_settings` for information on changing these options for each module.)

+    This means that the interpretation of what is considered the "opposite" direction may depend on the user's preferences for the horizontal axis.
+If Movement is defined in terms of relative directions, the movement in `FREE <https://www.handspeak.com/word/search/index.php?id=858>`_ has the **same** axis direction for both hands, as they move in the same relative way (contralaterally or ipsilaterally) at the same time.
+If Movement is defined in terms of absolute directions, the movement in `WINDSHIELD WIPERS <https://www.handspeak.com/word/search/index.php?id=3918>`_ has the **same** axis direction for both hands, as they move in the same absolute way (toward the H1 or H2 side) at the same time.
+See :ref:`Symmetry<symmetry_section>` for more information.

 Keep in mind that a single module is meant to convey only one direction of movement, so selecting a combination of axes should be interpreted as a diagonal or angled movement with all of the selected directions applying simultaneously.
 See the section on :ref:`Angled axes<angled_axes>` for a visual description of how this works.
 To instead indicate a sequence of movements in different planes or directions, create multiple instances of the movement module, associate them with separate (and sequential) :ref:`timing values<timing_page>`, and select the appropriate direction for each one.

 At most one direction can be selected for each axis, so that a total maximum of three directions can apply at once within a module.
 For a movement that travels back and forth along both directions for a given axis, as in `WINDSHIELD_WIPERS <https://www.handspeak.com/word/index.php?id=3918>`_, you can either create a new module for each successive change in direction, or you can select that the movement is *bidirectional* in the :ref:`movement characteristics<movement_chars>` options.
 In the case of bidirectional movements, you should establish a convention for selecting axis direction consistently, such as always selecting the first direction of motion.

 The directions for the horizontal axis as they appear in the movement module depend on the preferences of the user as set in the :ref:`global_settings`.
 These adhere to one of two models, relative (:ref:`ipsi<ipsilateral>`/:ref:`contra<contralateral>`) or absolute (toward H1/H2), and these are described in greater detail in :ref:`Symmetry<symmetry_section>`.
-By default, the relative set of options apply for the movement module:
+By default, the relative set of options apply for Movement:

 * **Horizontal axis: relative** [Default]